 We’ll deep dive into definitions of DevOps and what it means in the mobile app dev and test context.

-DevOps is no doubt one of the buzz words for today’s agile business culture.
-DevOps have been adopted widely in variety of different types of software companies building yet more different types of products.
+DevOps is no doubt one of the buzzwords for today’s agile business culture.
+DevOps have been adopted widely in a variety of different types of software companies building yet more different types of products.
 What DevOps actually mean and what are the implications of this approach for mobile app development and testing?
 As defined by Wikipedia:

 “Practices that emphasize the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.” —Wikipedia